Rios Montt's lawyers walk out of Guatemala genocide trial

 GUATEMALA CITY A session in the genocide trial of former Guatemalan dictator Efrain Rios Montt ended abruptly on Thursday, as his lawyers tried to suspend proceedings over a legal technicality and stormed out, leaving him sitting alone in court.

-Rios Montt, who ruled between 1982-83, was ordered to trial for genocide and crimes against humanity in January to answer for a counterinsurgency plan that killed more than 1,700 members of the Ixil indigenous group during Guatemala's long civil war.
+Rios Montt, 86, who ruled between 1982-83, was ordered to trial for genocide and crimes against humanity in January to answer for a counterinsurgency plan that killed more than 1,700 members of the Ixil indigenous group during the country's 1960-1996 civil war.

-The 86-year-old's lawyers contend that the judge who ordered the trial should not have presided over pre-trial hearings, but rather another judge, and are seeking to annul the proceedings.
+His lawyers argue that the judge who ordered the trial should not have presided over pre-trial hearings, but rather another judge, and are seeking to annul the proceedings.

 "The debate must return to the (pre-trial) phase," defence lawyer Cesar Calderon said before walking out of the court.
 "We can't have two judicial processes at the same time.
 This trial must be annulled."

-"It's all a political show," attorney Hector Reyes told reporters.
-"What the defence team is showing is that they have no legal arguments to defend their client and that they have no way to prove his innocence."

-Prosecutors allege that Rios Montt, an army general before becoming head of a junta that ruled Guatemala, turned a blind eye during the country's civil war as soldiers used rape, torture and arson to rid Guatemala of leftist insurgents during the 1960-1996 civil war.
+Prosecutors allege that Rios Montt, an army general before becoming dictator, turned a blind eye during the country's civil war as soldiers used rape, torture and arson to rid Guatemala of leftist insurgents.

-His defence team has argued Rios Montt had no control over battlefield operations and that genocide did not take place.
+His defence team has argued he had no control over battlefield operations and that genocide did not take place.

-Barrios, who has presided over the trial with two other judges, said pre-trial proceedings should not be repeated and that evidence that was rejected during those initial hearings was reincorporated by her court during the trial.

-"This court reiterates it has not violated any proceeding," she said.
-"The defence's evidence that was rejected can be reincorporated in this process ... which we have done.
-Returning the judicial process to previous phases would be illegal."